-There may be occasions where Onward Homes will withdraw an offer of accommodation.
-In the main there are 2 reasons where this is most likely to occur (although not limited to these):

-Where an applicant is not in a position to take up the Tenancy within a reasonable timescale from the point of offer.
+- 8.1 There may be occasions where Onward Homes will withdraw an offer of accommodation.
+In the main there are 2 reasons where this is most likely to occur (although not limited to these): - 8.1.1 Where an applicant is not in a position to take up the Tenancy within a reasonable timescale from the point of offer.
 It is anticipated that people looking to move will be in a position to do so and will be able to provide all relevant documents and take up the Tenancy within a reasonable timeframe.
-Onward Homes will advise Applicants of this as early in the allocating process as possible.
-Account will be taken of vulnerabilities which may affect an individual's ability to take up the Tenancy within the expected timescales.
-Decisions will be at the discretion of the Neighbourhood Delivery Manager.

-Where Onward Homes requires the property to address an emergency situation and it becomes necessary to withdraw an offer in order to facilitate this.
+Onward Homes will advise applicants of this as early in the allocating process as possible.
+Vulnerabilities will be taken into account of which may affect an individual's ability to take up the tenancy within the expected timescales.
+Decisions will be at the discretion of the Neighbourhood Delivery Manager. - 8.1.2 Where Onward Homes requires the property to address an emergency situation and it becomes necessary to withdraw an offer in order to facilitate this.
 There may be occasions where we require the property for emergency rehousing such as immediate life at risk cases.
-Decisions will be made in agreement with the Neighbourhood Delivery Manager.

-All decisions to withdraw offers of accommodation will be at the discretion of the Neighbourhood Delivery Manager who will seek to balance reasonableness to the applicant against the reason for the potential withdrawal.
+Decisions will be made in agreement with the Neighbourhood Delivery Manager. - 8.2 All decisions to withdraw offers of accommodation will be at the discretion of the Neighbourhood Delivery Manager who will seek to balance reasonableness to the applicant against the reason for the potential withdrawal.

-3.6 Refusals
+9. Refusals

-Onward Homes takes a customer-focused approach to allocating homes and as such will try to identify an approach which allows a household to be made an offer of accommodation.
-However there may be some circumstances where a household is not suitable for the property and in these cases Onward Homes may refuse to make an offer.
+9.1 Onward Homes takes a customer-focused approach to allocating homes and as such will try to identify an approach which allows a household to be made an offer of accommodation.
+However, there may be some circumstances where a household is not suitable for the property and in these cases Onward Homes may refuse to make an offer.
 The reasons for refusal include: